Oil prices rise, bullish demand outlook offsets India concerns

 Investors also focused on a ramp-up in U.S. refinery operating rates and a drawdown in distillates stocks last week, in data released by the Energy Information Administration on Wednesday.

-Reporting by Bozorgmehr Sharafedin in London, additional reporting by Florence Tan and Roslan Khasawneh in Singapore; Editing by Jacqueline Wong, Lincoln Feast, Kim Coghill and Barbara Lewis
+Reporting by Bozorgmehr Sharafedin in London, additional reporting by Florence Tan and Roslan Khasawneh in Singapore; Editing by Barbara Lewis and Bernadette Baum

 Our Standards: The Thomson Reuters Trust Principles.